darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 That reminds me, I should let everyone know what devices are running in True Native Mode.
 Direct output is when all 4 DACs are producing  audio independently. low-range, mid-range, high-range and offload all playing music independently of each other.
 So you will hear the bass, treble and mid-range all simultaneously, as apposed to a single DAC.
 Cool huh, this is why they designed and created a QuadDAC.<br>

-Devices running in True Native Mode are as follows:<br>
+Devices running in True Native Mode are as follows:
-All devices are upsampled 16X.<br>
+All devices are upsampled 16X.

-0. 24bit internal speaker.<br>
+0. 24bit internal speaker
-1. 16bit bluetooth at 12bit 44.1Hz, 6144 channels.<br>
+1. 16bit bluetooth at 12bit 44.1Hz, 6144 channels.
-2. 24bit bluetooth at direct output 24bit 44.1Hz, 24576 channels.<br>
+2. 24bit bluetooth at direct output 24bit 44.1Hz, 24576 channels.
-3. 16bit wired headphones at 12bit 44.1Hz, 6144 channels.<br>
+3. 16bit wired headphones at 12bit 44.1Hz, 6144 channels.
-4. 24bit wired headphones at direct output 384bit, 705.6kHz, 24576 channels.<br>
+4. 24bit wired headphones at direct output 384bit, 705.6kHz, 24576 channels.
-5. usb audio, never tested.<br>
+5. usb audio, never tested.
-6. HDMI, never tested.<br>
+6. HDMI, never tested.

 Welcome to the headphone control center<br>